Leaving home with a newborn is a terrifying experience… the first few times anyway.

 - Carry a clean teething toy

-They don’t need to be burp rags – old school cloth diapers work fantastically.
+They don’t need to be ‘official’ burp cloths – old school cloth diapers (flats) work fantastically.
 Use them to soak up leaked, dribbled, or spat up milk… and anything else that happens to be going down.
+You can even use an old cloth diaper as a makeshift change mat in a pinch.

-You may not know this but ordinary baby wipes don’t contain disinfectant.
+I didn’t know this… but ordinary baby wipes don’t contain disinfectant.
 I know right?
 I thought I was doing a good thing by cleaning the high chair at the café with normal wipes before my little one sat in it.
 It didn’t do all that much good.
-This is one situation where having disinfectant wipes can be good.
-Also when your little one is a little older and gets their hands dirty.
+Disinfectant wipes are also awesome to have if your baby uses a pacifier, they’re always falling on the ground…

-If your little one has a rash it’s best to be consistent with the rash cream so that it goes away as quickly as possible.
+If your little one has diaper rash it’s best to be consistent with the rash cream so that it goes away as quickly as possible, which means taking rash cream on the go.

 Being a new mom is a hungry time.
 You need to eat and maintain your strength so you can look after your baby.
 And when you’re breastfeeding, woah.
 Your body will let you know it.
 Avoid getting hangry.
 Bring snacks everywhere.
 In copious quantities.